 Solomon was already known for many things.
 Aside from wealth and wisdom, he was also known for his writings.
 He also rendered his services to build God’s new temple in Jerusalem.
 But, he was also known with many wives and promoted signs of idolatry.

 His connection with God

 When Solomon ascended to the throne, he found God.
 He granted him the ability to ask for whatever he pleased.
-Solomon humbly acknowledged his failure to rule wisely, so he approached God for the guidance he would need to govern his throne correctly.

 God also gave Solomon a “wise and understanding heart”.
 Solomon received this in order to lead well and to make the right decisions.
 During most of his reign, God bestowed Solomon peace in every aspect.

 He built God’s temple

 Solomon was also known for building the new temple of God in Jerusalem.
 God wanted a peacemaker to build His temple and not a warrior like David.